sociomantic-tsunami/libdrizzle-redux/docs/api/binlog.rst

    :param server_id: A unique server ID (or 0) to connect to the MySQL server with
    :param file: The start binlog file, can be empty to start at the first known file
    :param start_position: The position of the binlog file to start at, a value of less than 4 is set to 4 due to the binlog header taking the first 4 bytes
+   :param verify_checksums: Verify the binary log checksums (if applicable)
    :param ret_ptr: A pointer to a Drizzle return type.  :py:const:`DRIZZLE_RETURN_OK` upon success.
    :returns: A Drizzle result object or NULL on error